 National Travel and Tourism Week

-This year’s theme, the Power of Travel, recognizes the vital role tourism can and will play in restoring our communities and indigenous-owned hospitality businesses.
+This year’s theme, the Future of Travel, recognizes the vital role tourism can and will play in restoring our communities and indigenous-owned hospitality businesses.

-One thing we all learned last year is the huge economic importance of the travel industry.
+One thing we’ve all learned is the huge economic importance of the travel industry.
 Globally, the tourism industry made up 10 percent of the world’s GDP and was worth nearly $9 trillion.

 In the US, tourism receipts plunged 42 percent last year (nearly $500 billion) from 2019, which has cost the U.S. economy a total $1.1 trillion in economic output.
 Hospitality industry employment plunged 34 percent in the U.S., for a total loss of more than 5.5 million direct and indirect jobs.

 These numbers are almost too large to comprehend on an individual level, but locally the effects have been seen in furloughed jobs due to closures in casinos, local, state and national parks, restaurants and eateries.
 These closures and the subsequent loss in revenues and taxes related to the closures have been debilitating to communities in ways that stretch well beyond the tourism industry, impacting healthcare, school programs, elder care, public health and safety, education and so much more.

 Native tourism alone generates more than $14 billion in receipts.

 Which is why it is CRITICAL communities come together with one strong voice to herald the economic importance of tourism to tribal leaders, elected officials, community leaders and anyone that plays a role in the health and well-being of Native communities.

 Want to know how important tourism is to your state?
 Check out this interactive Economic Impact Map produced by the U.S. Travel Association.